GTFB/Altrp/README.md

 + Blur Actions for Input Widget

 ### 0.9.0
-+ Add Map, Diagram, Dashboards Widgets
++ Added Map, Diagram, Dashboards Widgets
-+ Add Conditions and Disabled Conditions for Elements by Current User Permissions, Roles
++ Added Conditions and Disabled Conditions for Elements by Current User Permissions, Roles
-+ Add Conditions for Templates by Current Page
++ Added Conditions for Templates by Current Page
-+ Add SQL-Builder
++ Added SQL-Builder
-+ Add Import/Export Feature
++ Added Import/Export Feature
-+ Add Bind Pages with Data Sources
++ Added Bind Pages with Data Sources

 ### 0.8.0
-+ Add Filters and Sorting in Table Widget
++ Added Filters and Sorting in Table Widget
-+ Add Auth/not Auth Elements Conditions
++ Added Auth/not Auth Elements Conditions
 + Redirects Settings to Pages
-+ Add Settings for Sorting by Default, and Numbering in order for Table Widgets
++ Added Settings for Sorting by Default, and Numbering in order for Table Widgets

 ### 0.7.0
-+ Add Hover, Active, Disabled States Styling
++ Added Hover, Active, Disabled States Styling
-+ Add Breakpoints Settings for Templates
++ Added Breakpoints Settings for Templates
 + Optimize Front App
-+ Add Models with Relations and Fields Admin Settings
++ Added Models with Relations and Fields Admin Settings

 ### 0.6.0
-+ Add Related Models Field in Dynamic Content Options
++ Added Related Models Field in Dynamic Content Options
 + Update Related Models Data in Forms
 + Element States in Editor
 + Clear All History for Templates